AndreaSottana/pdf2emb_nlp/README.md

     ├── models             <- Trained and serialized models.
 This is where your NLP models will be saved.
 No models have │                         been uploaded to GitHub.
     │
-    ├── notebooks          <- Jupyter notebooks.
-This is where you can store Jupyter Notebooks.
-No notebooks have been │                         uploaded to GitHub.
-    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
     │
     ├── setup.py           <- Makes project pip installable (pip install -e .) so pdf2emb_nlp can be imported